-Beginning the week of June 8, students must complete 1 online quiz per week, with the last quiz taking place on final exam day.
+Beginning the week of June 9, students must complete 1 online quiz per week, with the last quiz taking place on final exam day (which is July 3 - not my choice).
 You will take each quiz on the ELC course site.
-The schedule is as follows:
+The quiz schedule is as follows:

-Quiz 1: Friday, June 12 Quiz 2: Friday, June 19 Quiz 3: Friday, June 26 Quiz 4: Thursday, July 2 On each of these dates the quiz will be available beginning at 8 a.m. and will close at 8 p.m., but there are no other time restrictions and you may start and stop as many times as you would like within the 12 hour window.
-All quizzes will consist of 5 broad, open ended questions to which you will provide a written response (no multiple choice).
+Quiz 1: Friday, June 13 Quiz 2: Friday, June 20 Quiz 3: Friday, June 27 Quiz 4: Friday, July 3 On each of these dates the quiz will be available beginning at 8 a.m. and will close at 8 p.m., but there are no other time restrictions.
+All quizzes will consist of 4-5 broad, open ended questions to which you will provide a written response (no multiple choice).
 You may write as much as you would like in response to each question, but there is no required length.
 Your responses should be thorough but concise, and should clearly demonstrate that you have read and understand the material.
 For those of you who hate ambiguous requirements, I would recommend writing at least 3-4 paragraphs that each consist of at least 5 sentences.
 Students will receive quiz grades via email before the day the next quiz takes place.